robocorp/rpaframework/_sources/libraries/email_exchange/index.rst.txt

 Description
 ***********

-`Exchange` is a library for sending, reading and deleting emails. `Exchange` is interfacing with Exchange Web Services (EWS).
+`Exchange` is a library for sending, reading, and deleting emails. `Exchange` is interfacing with Exchange Web Services (EWS).